Pulkit6377/Feedback-Management-System/README.md

 JWT_SECRET = your_secret_key
 ADMIN_KEY = your_secret_key

-Usage
+## Usage

-Register as a new user or login as admin.
+Register as a new user / admin or login as user/admin.

 Submit feedback using the form on the dashboard.

 Edit or update feedback by clicking Edit.

-Admin can view, edit, or delete any feedback.
+Admin can view or delete any feedback.